MetaMask/Security-Code-Scanner/README.md

           slack_webhook: <Webhook URL for slack notifications>
 ```

-Replace `<your-username>` with your GitHub username or organization name where the action is hosted.

 ## Features

 - **CodeQL Analysis**: Leverages [MetaMask/Appsec-CodeQL](https://github.com/MetaMask/codeql-action), a wrapper around GitHub's CodeQL](https://codeql.github.com/) to identify vulnerabilities in the codebase.